Defri Juliant: 2002–2019: Early life

 Arif Defri Arianto was born on December 28, 2002.
 He was born and raised in Bangkinang, Kampar, Riau to Julianto dan and Susilawati.
 He came from a family of musicians, both of his parents work as stage singers.
 He is the third of five children, with older brothers Andre Fikri Akbar and Nugie Riandi Jufenel and younger brothers Muhammad Haikal Julsie and Noufal Oktaviano.
 His younger brother, Haikal, died in a motorcycle accident on February 10, 2020.
 Juliant has had a hobby of singing since childhood, he started singing at the age of 9.
 Juliant was educated at SD Negeri 008 Langgini and SMP Negeri 2 Bangkinang Kota.
-While in high school at SMK Negeri 1 Kuok majoring in Freshwater Fishery Agribusiness, he often won singing competitions such as 2nd place in FLS2N Vocational school Kampar Regency in 2017 and 2018.
+While in high school at SMK Negeri 1 Kuok, majoring in Freshwater Fishery Agribusiness, he often won singing competitions, such as 2nd place in FLS2N Vocational High School Kampar Regency in 2017 and 2018.
 In 2017, Juliant was elected as Riau Youth Ambassador 2017.
 He was also selected as the third winner Bujang Kampar in the 2018 Bujang Dara event in Kampar Regency.
 In 2019, he auditioned for 2019 Liga Dangdut Indonesia, but only reached the Video Booth stage and was not called to be the representative of the province at that time.
 In the same year, he participated in the TVRI Riau Dangdut Star event.
-Juliant is currently studying at STISIP Persada Bunda majoring in Communication Studies.
+Juliant is currently studying at STISIP Persada Bunda, majoring in Communication Studies.